- Latest update - Monday 8 August 2022:

 How will I receive the financial help?

-If you qualify for help with food costs, electronic vouchers that can be spent in a supermarket of your choice will be issued.
+If you qualify for help with food costs and are of working age, electronic vouchers that can be spent in a supermarket of your choice will be issued.
+If you are of pension age, we will pay any award directly into your bank account.
 The amount you may qualify for will depend on how many adults and children live in your home.